zubaer-ahammed/MUIDSI-University-of-Missouri/_persons/mateus.md

 ---
-I am a PhD student at the Kahlert School of Computing completing a research rotation under the supervision of [Alex Lex](https://vdl.sci.utah.edu/team/lex/).
+I am a PhD student at the Kahlert School of Computing completing a research rotation under the supervision of [Alexander Lex](https://vdl.sci.utah.edu/team/lex/).
 My prior research experience used exclusively tools from Computational Topology to develop provably robust Machine Learning methods suitable for high-dimensional spaces with non-Euclidean structure.
 Most recently, I work on Digital Accessibility with the long-term goal of making the web a more inclusive and participatory space for all.